The third generation Mazda2 supermini gets a welcome package of improvements. Jonathan Crouch takes a look.

 Cost of Ownership

-All manual Mazda2 models benefit from mild-hybridisation with the introduction of the Mazda M Hybrid powerplant.
+All manual 90 and 115PS Mazda2 models benefit from mild-hybridisation with the introduction of the Mazda M Hybrid powerplant.
 Utilising a Antegrated start generator (B-ISG) and brake regeneration, it mobilises the B-ISG's power generation to make the most of the energy stored in the capacitor to reduce load on the engine and enable quick restart to help lower emissions and improve fuel economy with extended auto engine stop time.
-As a result manual versions of the Mazda2 emit 94-95g/km, depending on trim level.

 As for peace of mind, well given the reliability of Mazda products, you'd have thought the company might have wanted to improve upon its usual three year/60,000 mile package and take on the Korean brands.
 Not so.
 That familiar standard warranty remains in place for this car.
 Still, the cover provided does continue to include three years of European roadside assistance.

 Good things often come in little packages.
 Here's one of them.
 It's a small car that's been developed with an extraordinarily large amount of care and as a result, remains a class act.
-Arguably, no other rival offers a better all-round blend of performance and efficiency, plus this improved third generation Mazda2 delivers extra efficiency, smart looks, reasonable pricing and an interestingly-styled cabin offering premium segment features and some lovely quality touches.
+Arguably, few other rivals offer a better all-round blend of performance and efficiency, plus this improved third generation Mazda2 delivers extra efficiency, smart looks, reasonable pricing and an interestingly-styled cabin offering premium segment features and some lovely quality touches.

 The bottom line is that if you thought all superminis were the same, it's well worth trying one of these.
 Life, you might find, is full of surprises.